Albania in the Junior Eurovision Song Contest: History

-In 2005, Albanian broadcaster Radio Televizioni Shqiptar (RTSH) broadcast that year’s contest in Hasselt.
+In 2005, Albanian broadcaster Radio Televizioni Shqiptar (RTSH) broadcast that year's contest in Hasselt.
 On 14 August 2012, RTSH announced that they would be making their Junior Eurovision debut at the 2012 contest in Amsterdam, Netherlands on 1 December 2012.
 The mechanism used at the time in order to select their representative was a national pre-selection show entitled Junior Fest Albania 2012.
 It consisted of a televised production in which the participants voted for each other, giving one, two, or three points to each other with no jury or public vote.
 Child-singer, Igzidora Gjeta, was the first participant to represent Albania with the song "Kam një këngë vetëm për ju", which finished in twelfth place achieving a score of thirty-five points.
 This was Albania's worst result in their contest history.

 On 27 September 2013, RTSH announced that their withdrawal from the 2013 contest, with the EBU stating that the withdrawal was due to financial and organisational issues.
 Albania continued to be absent from the contest in 2014, and it was not until 13 March 2015 that RTSH announced their return to the competition.
 The national selection show which was organised in order to select the 2015 participant was entitled Festivali i Këngës për Femije, and was won by Mishela Rapo with the song "Dambaje".
 At the Junior Eurovision Song Contest 2015, Rapo finished in fifth place, achieving ninety-three points and their best result to date.

 On 1 June 2016, Klesta Qehaja won the Festivali i Këngës për Femije with the song "Besoj", earning the right to represent Albania at the Junior Eurovision Song Contest 2016 in Valletta.
 She received thirty-eight points, therefore finishing thirteenth out of seventeen participating countries.
+Albania went on to appear at every Junior Eurovision Song Contest until 2020.